Skip to Main Content

 Specialized camera systems and support equipment

-Marine filming demands waterproof camera systems, underwater lighting, and specialized support equipment that most productions don't have in-house.
+Marine filming demands waterproof camera systems, underwater lighting, and specialized support gear that most shoots don't have in-house.

 • Marine-rated lighting systems and underwater LEDs